basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 keywords: [developers, buckets]
 ---

-Riak 2.1.0 introduces the concept of "write once" buckets; buckets whose entries are intended to be written exactly once, and never updated or over-written.
+Riak 2.1.0 introduces the concept of Write Once Buckets, buckets whose entries are intended to be written exactly once, and never updated or over-written.
-Buckets of this type have the special feature that they circumvent the normal "coordinated put" path, which would otherwise result in a read on the coordinating vnode before the write.
+Buckets of this type circumvent the normal "coordinated PUT" path, which would otherwise result in a read on the coordinating vnode before the write.
 Avoiding coordinated puts results in higher throughput and lower put latency, at the cost of different semantics in the degenerate case of sibling resolution.

 ## Configuration

-We introduce the `write_once` bucket type property, which, when set to `true`, treats all key/value entries as semantically "write once"; once written, entries should not be modified or over-written by the user.
+When the new `write_once` bucket type property is set to `true`, buckets using that type will treat all key/value entries as semantically "write once"; once written, entries should not be modified or overwritten by the user.

-The `write_once` property is a boolean property that is applied to a bucket type and may only be set at bucket creation time.
+The `write_once` property is a boolean property applied to a bucket type and may only be set at bucket creation time.
 Once a bucket type has been set with this property and activated, the `write_once` property may not be modified.

 The `write_once` property is incompatible with specification of [[Data Types|Using Data Types]] and [[Strong Consistency|Using Strong Consistency]].